 1. Preheat oven to 350 degrees

-2. Prepare cake pans by oiling and dusting with flour (I use coconut oil or grapeseed and sorghum flour for dusting - or you can use parchment paper, but I prefer the oil/four method.
+2. Prepare cake pans by oiling and dusting with flour (I use sorghum) - or you can use parchment paper, but I prefer the oil/four method.
 I DO NOT recommend using a glass pan.
 If you do use a glass pan use baking parchment paper for the bottom to prevent sticking.
 A regular non-stick cake pan is recommended and I've only made this recipe in non-stick pans.

 3. In a large mixing bowl, combine dry ingredients